 But meters are non-selective, meaning they read only total levels of dissolved solids — they don’t measure specific harmful contaminants.
 They’re also not sensitive enough to detect uncharged or low-charged ions like lead, pesticides, herbicides, petroleum products and trace pharmaceuticals.
 If you’re worried about select toxins, it’s like knowing there are fish in your pool without knowing if you’re swimming with guppies or Great White sharks.

 The bottom line is — TDS meters are a useful screening tool, but they can’t tell you if your water quality is safe to drink.
+You can buy the one we tested on Amazon for under $15 bucks.
+See it here

 What You Should Know: TDS Meter Reading & Your Drinking Water